 The Site is within a mapped area where infiltrating LID facilities are not permitted.
 There is insufficient room for dispersion flow paths and the Site is located within an erosion hazard area and potential slide area.
-All collected runoff will be piped through the sites detention and outfall to a stormwater bypass system, and therefore no flow control BMPs are required or proposed.
+All collected runoff will be piped through the sites detention and outfall to an existing stormwater conveyance system, and therefore no flow control BMPs are required or proposed.